 Skaters are invited to the 2018 Grand Prix Series based on the results of the 2018 World Championships.
 Singles skaters and/or teams that placed one to six in each of the four disciplines are seeded and assigned to two events; skaters and/or teams that placed seven to 12 at the 2018 World Championships are also eligible for two Grand Prix events.
 Other athletes who earned a top 24 season score, as well as those that placed in the top 24 in the World Standings, can also be invited.
 Medalists from the World Junior Championships and the gold medalists from the Junior Grand Prix Final are also eligible for selection.

 In order to earn a Grand Prix assignment, the minimum total score or the minimum technical score must have been achieved in the previous or current season at an ISU event (Grand Prix, Junior Grand Prix, Championships, the World Team Trophy or at defined ISU international competitions).
-Exceptions apply to skaters from the host country, previously ranked skaters and/or teams and teams that split and returned with new partners.
+Exceptions apply to skaters from the host country, previously ranked skaters and/or teams that split and returned with new partners.

 CLICK IMAGES TO ENLARGE